What Are The Challenges Of Sustainability In Business?

 Costs and Investments

 This one is a given but still worth iterating in that sustainable initiatives require upfront investments, and you might see a rise in operational costs in the short-term.
 It’s akin to installing a solar panel on your own home.
 The initial cost and instalment are going to be expensive no matter what.
-But over the years, you’re going to become more energy efficient.
+But over the years, you’re going to be more energy efficient and become business sustainability examples.

 Sustainable businesses work in the same way, where you’ll see more growth and improvements on a long-term basis.
 It’s more of a matter of getting over that initial cost.